The Department of History has moved from Hellems to Muenzinger. The main office is in Muenzinger D110.

 Professor Mendoza specializes in Mexican American and Chicanx history, U.S. Latinx history, U.S. civil rights history, and the history of race and racism in the United States.

-Professor Mendoza has also done extensive work to improve history education at multiple levels.
-She has consulted for K-12 social studies teachers in both California and Colorado, taught a pedagogy course and facilitated workshops for graduate students at UC Berkeley and CU Boulder, helped found the Teaching History Conference to support teachers and professors across the K-16 continuum, and served on an ad hoc committee for the American Historical Association tasked with drafting a statement on the value of SoTL in History to the discipline.
-Professor Mendoza currently serves as a regional officer for the International Society for the Scholarship of Teaching and Learning in History, and as an advisory board member for #PlainTalkHistory, a website resource for critical history lessons for a multiracial democracy.
+Professor Mendoza has also done extensive consultation work to improve history education at multiple levels.
+She has consulted for K-12 social studies teachers in both California and Colorado, written essays for the New York City Department of Education, facilitated workshops for graduate students at UC Berkeley and CU Boulder, co-founded the Teaching History Conference to support teachers and professors across the K-16 continuum, and served on an ad hoc committee for the American Historical Association tasked with drafting a statement on the value of SoTL in History to the discipline.
+Professor Mendoza is currently the Review Editor for Teaching History: A Journal of Methods and serves on the College Board Test Development Committee for the AP US History Exam.

 Professor Mendoza is not currently accepting graduate students.